7 Best Day Trips From Athens, Greece: 2024 Guide

 Pier of Aegina Island

-Aerial view of Poros, Greece
+Aerial view of Poros Island in Greece

 Mycenae

-A trip to Mycenae is the perfect way to add a touch of history to your vacation in Athens.
 Located about 120km (or 74 miles) drive from the city, Mycenae was once one of the most influential cities in the ancient world.

 Today, it is an impressive archaeological site with many well-preserved ruins.
 The most famous landmark is Lion’s Gate, a massive structure built around 1250 BC.